 Rubbish: few bins, what to do

-Look for: Bottle/can bins by vending machines; general bins in stations/parks are not always present.
+Look for: bottle and can bins beside vending machines; general bins in stations and parks aren’t always there.

-Do this: Keep a small bag; use bottle/can bins when you see them; never leave rubbish beside a full bin.
+Do this: keep a small bag on you, use the bottle and can bins when you spot them, and never leave rubbish next to a full bin.

 Sorting at hotels

-Do this: Rinse bottles before binning; ask reception if labels are unclear.
+Do this: rinse bottles before binning them, and ask reception if the labels aren’t clear.

 Smoking: designated areas only

-Do this: Use marked outdoor smoking spots or indoor smoking rooms; don’t smoke while walking.
+Do this: use the marked outdoor smoking spots or the indoor smoking rooms, and don’t smoke on the move.

 Regional differences & useful exceptions